 One of my scariest science fiction freak-outs came when I was in junior high.
 We raised registered Angus cattle.
 My parents found my Grand Champion heifer, Babe, mutilated.
 I had put Babe in a completely fenced-in pasture the night before, because she was due to calf.
 The next morning we found her surgically sliced opened and organs placed neatly to the side in the same pattern in which they would have been removed.
 But there was no womb, no placenta, no calf and no blood.
 My parents called the vet and the sheriff.

 Which got me thinking.
 I later went back out to the pasture to investigate.
 There was no ground disturbance.
 No human tracks.
 Just scratches in the dry dirt like the claws of a giant predatory bird.
-And there was a large, disc-shaped indention in the dry Johnson grass ten feet away.
+And there was a large, disc-shaped indentation in the dry Johnson grass ten-feet away.

 The sheriff’s report noted devil worshippers as his prime suspects.
 We lived in a small, rural town near Fort Worth and trust me when I say in the twenty plus years I lived there, I never once heard of any devil worshippers living in Godley, Texas.